Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 ### TECHNOLOGIES USED:

-Excel for data cleaning
+Excel for data cleaning, data reporting and data analysis.
-for data analysis and manipulation.
+SQL for storing data, queering data, manipulating data and managing data.

-Pandas for data cleaning and preprocessing.
+Power BI for beautiful data visualizations.

-Matplotlib/Seaborn for data visualization.
+Hence, this project aims to provide stakeholders with actionable insights to drive better sales strategies, improve customer retention, and optimize inventory management.